Photogrammetry with drones

 • ContextCapture de Bentley Systems

-Once you have obtained your 3D photogrammetry with any of these programmes, you can use programmes such as 3D MAX or AUTOCAD to finish it.
+Once you have obtained your 3D photogrammetry with any of these programmes, you can use programmes such as 3D MAX or AUTOCAD to finish it, but this is another story that will have to be told on another occasion.

 If the purpose of your project is to isolate a certain object and you want to apply an environment or scenery to it, you can use other programs such as Lumion or Blender.